-Shakespeare's beautiful play of love and magic is specially edited for an audience of children with autism.
+Shakespeare's beautiful play of love and magic is specially edited for an audience of young people with autism.

 Six actors take us on a journey of clowns, spirits, monsters and wizards on an island where nobody feels ordinary.
 In an intimate and interactive experience, young people are invited to join the actors, playing sensory games to help bring the story to life.
-Together they explore Shakespeare's final play, using his rhythmic expressive language to create a unique experience for the children.
+Together they explore Shakespeare's final play, using his rhythmic expressive language to create a unique experience.

-Kelly Hunter adapts and directs The Tempest using games inspired by the play that she has created over the last ten years to help combat the challenges of autism.
-Each performance will feel safe and intimate with a maximum of 15 children along with their parents, teachers, siblings and carers, all of whom are welcome to share the experience.
 There will be time before the performance to meet the actors and settle comfortably in the space and time at the end to say goodbye.
 The play is a relaxed experience, and the young people will be free to take time out of the auditorium at any time.
-This production is aimed at 8 – 16 year olds.
+This production is aimed at 8 – 24 year olds.

 A Royal Shakespeare Company/ The Ohio State University Co-production